-Preface

-General Remarks
+1 D. £ וא re Ή. a Ľ Ρ

-- 1. General conditions of Japan Society in the last ten years - 2.
-Outline of the states of arts of adult education and social education in Japan in the last ten years and the recent tendency on Japanese Museum Policies -
+General Remarks General conditions of Japan during the last decade 2.
+The trends of adult education/ social education in Japan during g the

-Details

-- Kominkan Setback of policies (decrease of the number and deterioration of the system), revaluing, and challenges of policies and practices - - 2.
-Public Libraries of Modern Japan Changes in the Policies, Legal system, and Service and their Issues - 3.
-Museums ( Hakubutsukan ) An outline of "Public-oriented and Self-governed Museums"

-- 4. Educaion, Recruitment and Development of Social Education Staffs: Proposals Based on Shayokyo Activities - 5.
-Universities and adult education - 6.
-Adult Education and Learning with a Gender Perspective

-- Focusing on Women

-- 7. Corporate education and government support to workers - 8.
-Present Situation and Problems on Education for Migrant Workers and Ethnic Minorities in Japan - 9.
-(Disabled people and learning support) - 10.
-The guarantee of the right for compulsory education for the uneducated:

-Current Situation and Issues

-- 11. Provision of learning opportunities for the elderly - 12.
-Japanese Adult Education for Peace - 13.
-Health Education Trends - 14.
-Literacy education and the learning of Japanese as a second language: with particular reference to a recent movement in Osaka - 15.
-Education for Sustainable Development (ESD) - 16.
-Development Education and Adult Education in Japan - 17.
-The Current Status and Challenges of Japan's Cooperation in Adult Literacy in Developing Countries

-Introduction of Some Member Associations of

-Japanese Domestic Grass-roots meeting for CONFINTEA

-- 1. The Japan Society for the Study of KOMINKAN - 2.
-Japan Library Association (JLA) - 3.
-Japan Society for the Study of Adult and Community Education (JSSACE) - 4.
-The Japan Society for the Staff Development of

-Adult and Community Education

-- (JASSDACE) - 5.
-Japan NGO Network for Education (JNNE) - 6.
-Association of Nationwide Evening Junior High Schools - 7.
-Monthly Journal "Social Education" - 8.
-Japan Association for Promotion of Social Education (JAPSE) - 9.
-Development Education Association & Resource Center (DEAR)
+2. The trends of adult education/ social education in Japan during the last decade 5 Details 1.
+Kominkan - Setback of policies (decrease of the number and deterioration of the system), revaluing, and challenges of policies and practices - 23 2.
+Public Libraries of Modern Japan Changes in the Policies, Legal system, and Service and their Issues 42 3.
+Museums (Hakubutsukan) An outline of "Public-oriented and Self-governed Museums" and the recent tendency on Japanese Museum Policies - 53 4.
+Education, Recruitment and Development of Social Education Staffs: Proposals Based on Shayokyo Activities 55 5.
+Universities and adult education 67 0 6.
+Adult Education and Learning with a Gender Perspective ~ 4 ~ - Focusing on Women 74 7.
+Corporate education and government support to workers 80 8.
+Present Situation and Problems 0~ on Education for Migrant Workers and Ethnic Minorities in Japan 97 9.
+Support for Learning and Cultural Activities of Disabled Persons: Its Development and Problem 104 10.
+The guarantee of the right for compulsory education for the uneducated: Current Situation and Issues 111 11.
+Provision of learning opportunities for the elderly 119 12.
+Japanese Adult Education for Peace 126 13.
+13. Health Education Trends 14.
+Literacy Education and the learning of Japanese as a second language: with particular reference to movements in Osaka 134 15 Education for Sustainable Development (ESD) 143 Development Education and Adult Education in Japan 148 17.
+The Current Status and Challenges of Japan's Cooperation in Adult Literacy in Developing Countries 154 oupariose somestic drass roots meeting for corn in the 1.
+The Japan Society for the Study of KOMINKAN 162 2.
+Japan Library Association (JLA) 163 3.
+Japan Society for the Study of Adult and Community Education (JSSACE) 164 4.
+The Japan Society for the Staff Development of Adult and Community Education (JASSDACE) 165 5.
+Japan NGO Network for Education (JNNE) 165 6.
+Association of Nationwide Evening Junior High Schools 166 7.
+Monthly Journal Social Education 167 8.
+Japan Association for Promotion of Social Education (JAPSE) 169 9.
+Development Education Association & Resource Center (DEAR) 172 History of Japanese Domestic Grass-roots meeting for CONFINTEA 173

-History of Japanese Domestic Grass-roots meeting for CONFINTEA
+Introduction of Some Member Organizations of Japanese Domestic Grass-roots meeting for CONFINTEA during the last decde